-Dementia is the progressive decline in cognitive function due to damage or disease in the brain beyond what might be expected from normal aging.
+Dementia is the progressive decline in cognitive function due to damage or disease in the brain beyond what might be expected from normal ageing.
 Although dementia is far more common in the geriatric population, it may occur in any stage of adulthood.
 It is characterised by a set of symptoms in which affected areas of cognition may be memory, attention, language, and problem solving.

-Alzheimer’s is a chronic degenerative brain disease that is characterised by the formation of amyloid plaques and neuronal tangles in the brain.
+Alzheimer’s Disease is a chronic degenerative brain disease that is characterised by the formation of amyloid plaques and neuronal tangles in the brain.

 The disease attacks nerve cells in all parts of the cortex of the brain, as well as some surrounding structures.
-These are the parts of the brain that allow us to govern our emotions, recognize errors and patterns, coordinate movement, and remember.
+These are the parts of the brain that allow us to govern our emotions, recognize errors and patterns, coordinate movement and remember.

-At present there is no cure for Alzheimer’s disease, but much can be done in terms of prevention and also in helping to slow the progression of the condition
+At present there is no cure for Alzheimer’s disease, but much can be done in terms of prevention and also in helping to slow the progression of the condition.

 Genetic – Only about 10% of cases of Alzheimer’s disease exhibit familial inheritance.
 However, certain genes do act as risk factors for the disease.
 Apolipoprotein E gene helps transport cholesterol and builds healthy membranes for the brain’s neurons.
 Those who carry a certain variation of this gene have more than double the risk of developing Alzheimer’s.
 If you have a family history of Alzheimer’s or dementia you may want to consult Smart Nutrition who can advice you on key prevention techniques.

 Nutritional deficiencies – The Oxford Project to Investigate Memory and Ageing (Optima) says Alzhemier’s may be caused by a vitamin-deficient diet.
 Optima was launched in 1988 and over the past 10 years has collected blood samples from hundreds of patients.
 In particular their results have shown that those with low levels of B12 and folic acid are between 3 and 4 times more likely to suffer from the disease.
 Having an MOT health test is an excellent preventative measure.
 It will give you a comprehensive overview of your nutrient status, so any deficiencies can be identified and corrected before they become a problem.
 If you like you can discuss the results with a qualified nutritional therapist who can advise you key dietary changes and the best supplements to take to get your body back in balance.
-NutrEval – MOT Health Test.

 High homocysteine – One reason B vitamin deficiencies are thought to be so detrimental is because these nutrient also play an important role in metabolising the toxic substance homocysteine.
 Homocysteine is a chemical naturally produced in the body.
 When levels are kept within check it doesn’t pose any health risks.
 However, if the body’s ability to break homocysteine down becomes compromised it can gradually accumulate.
 High homocysteine is linked to mental health problems, cardiovascular disease and many other conditions.
-It can be easily treated with a specially designed supplement programme and diet and you can have your homocysteine levels tested via A Homocysteine Test.
+It can be easily treated with a specially designed supplement programme and diet and you can have your homocysteine levels tested via the Homocysteine Test.

 Oxidative damage and inflammation – Inflammatory processes are largely mediated by chemicals called free radicals.
 Normally the body has very good mechanisms for mopping up free radicals before they do us any damage.
 However, in chronic inflammation we are constantly exposed to high levels of free radicals and our body’s defence mechanism can become over whelmed.
 The problem is normal brain molecules are disrupted as a result of inflammation and this can cause amyloid beta proteins in the brain to misfold leading to the formation of plaques and tangles.
 The presence of these plaques and tangles then cause further inflammation and a vicious circle begins.
 One way of measuring how well our bodies are coping with inflammation is an oxidative stress analysis.
 Once identified oxidative stress and inflammation can be managed through nutritional therapy using a combination of diet, supplements and lifestyle changes.
 This can be a useful step in preventing disease onset and slowing progression.
 Oxidative Stress Profile.

-Acetylcholine deficiency – Acetylcholine is molecule you brain uses to coordinate memory and learning and levels are often low in sufferers of Alzheimer’s and dementia.
+Acetylcholine deficiency – Acetylcholine is a molecule your brain uses to coordinate memory and learning and levels are often low in sufferers of Alzheimer’s and dementia.
 There are medications available that treat acetylcholine deficiency which can help affect symptoms of the disease.
 There are also a number of nutrients and supplements that can be used to help encourage the body to make more of its own acetylcholine.
-Whether you suffer from Alzheimer’s or just want to improve your memory Smart Nutrition can advise you on the best products to use and diet and lifestyle changes to support cognition.
+Whether you suffer from Alzheimer’s or just want to improve your memory, Smart Nutrition can advise you on the best products to use and diet and lifestyle changes to support cognition.